anuj-guptaa/audiocity/README.md

   * **Frontend**:

       * **Framework**: Next.js 15 with React 19.
-Chosen due to it's server side rendering capabilities which allows for better search rankings due to pre-rendered pages.
+Chosen due to its server side rendering capabilities which allows for better search rankings due to pre-rendered pages.
       * **Styling**: Tailwind CSS.
 For simplicity and quick time-to-prototype.
       * **Features**: Client-side cart management using `localStorage` and a ZIP download feature using `jszip` for bulk downloads.